Perception of Pain

 Visceral pain.
 Pain originates from solid or hollow viscera.
 Pain is felt as painful cramps and squeezing pain.

 Neuropathic Pain.
-When nerve cells or nerve fibers are damage from systemic illness or injuries, the pain is felt as unpleasant or burning pain.
+When nerve cells or nerve fibers are damaged from systemic illness or injuries, the pain is felt as unpleasant or burning pain.
 It is common in Diabetes mellitus and certain chemotherapeutic agents.

 _________________________________________________________________